I share 15+1 tips on ‘what not to do while training’:

 Injuries, muscle soreness:

-1. If you pulled a muscle, you have inflamed body part or you have heavy muscle pain, do not go to sauna, do not have massage and do not stretch it more.
-To reduce inflammation you have to rest first and use anti-inflammatory (natural) creams.
+1. If you have pulled a muscle, you have inflamed body part or you have heavy muscle pain, do not go to sauna, do not have massage and do not stretch it more.
+To reduce inflammation you have to rest first and use anti-inflammatory (natural) creams or essential oils.

 2. Do not heal your wounds, inflammation, cold or muscle soreness with medicine.
-Always try natural remedies first intel serious injury.
+Always try natural remedies first, if it is not serious injury.
 I recommend Györgytea‘s teas and extracts, among which you can find anti/inflammatory teas and tea mix, extracts for sports injuries and muscle pain, as well as for colds and for upper respiratory infections.
-Not to mention handy tips that you can easily reach on their website.
+Also Panarom essential oil blends are very useful, these are carefully selected and created by Adrienne Feller.
+You find handy tips on their website.

 Healthy regards, Georgina